uzh-eth-mp/app/README.md

 ```

-### Production
+### Production environment
-The production build expects a database / local blockchain nodes to be already reachable.
+The production environment build expects a database / local blockchain nodes to be already reachable.

 To run a production build:
 ```